ayanahm/simple-csv-transformer/README.md

  For the simplicity reasons, the reducer is kept with only 1 implementation.
 But open for later extensions.

 ### Why XML?<a name="why-xml"></a>
+Assuming there will be a lot of extensions to the DSL.
+And guessing, a lot of instances of the DSL, given the source of CSV files very widely, and will be required to robustly extend as much as possible.

+Xml has really nice help from tools like IDEA.
+When referencing the DSL, the error-prone Xml instances are already highlighted in compile time.
+Moreover, the extensions on the Xsd, and then generating java classes, the only remaining is to extend couple of places in the library, so allowing a fast paced adaption to new use cases.

+### How to build?<a name="how-to-build></a>
+At least JDK-8 needs to be present in the machine to build the code.
+Using mvn clean install should produce a jar which can be referenced in other projects.
+This lib, does not provide a standalone executable jar.

+And of course, using intellij and importing as maven project should work out of the box.
+(I haven't tested it for Eclipse, but assumption it should be the same.)

 ## Api Usage<a name="api-usage"></a>